Réka Vidáts

 Réka Vidáts (born 19 July 1979) is a Hungarian former professional tennis player.

 Biography

-As a junior, Vidáts was an Australian Open quarter-finalist and had a win over Martina Hingis, at the Italian Junior Championships in 1994.
+As a junior, Vidáts was an Australian Open quarterfinalist and had a win over Martina Hingis, at the Italian Junior Championships in 1994.

 Vidáts reached a top ranking of 193 on the professional tour.
 She twice received a wildcard to compete in the main draw of the Hungarian Ladies Open and featured as a qualifier at the 1995 Indonesia Open.
-In 1997 she played in Wimbledon qualifiers and appeared in three Fed Cup ties for Hungary.
+In 1997, she played in Wimbledon qualifiers and appeared in three Fed Cup ties for Hungary.

 Based in Marbella, Vidáts now runs an events company.